WoltLab/docs.woltlab.com/docs/javascript/components_confirmation.md

 ```

 Confirmation dialogs are a special type that use the `role="alertdialog"` attribute and will always include a cancel button.
-The dialog itself will be limited to a width of 500px, the title can wrap into multiple lines and there will be no „X“ button to close the dialog.
+The dialog itself will be limited to a width of 500px, the title can wrap into multiple lines and there will be no “X” button to close the dialog.

 ## When to Use